enzanki-ars/enzanki-ars.github.io/_posts/2015-06-16-oscsi-networking-intro.md

 ---
 layout: post
-title: OSCSI - The End
+title: OSCSI - Networking Intro
 ---

 I am now a part of the networking project group.
 After an introduction to MATLAB,